alucardthefish/CodeNowHere/README.md

 $ docker run -it -v $(pwd):/usr/src/cnh --rm cnh:1.0.0 bash
 ```

-## Install on Linux from release tar (With autotools) FOR VERSION 2.1.1 and below
+## Install/Uninstall on Linux from release tar (With autotools) FOR VERSION 2.1.1 and below

 You can download a version package from [release page](https://github.com/alucardthefish/CodeNowHere/releases).
 The package will have this format: cnh-x.y.z.tar.gz (x, y, and z are numbers).